crushlovely/Sidecar/README.md

 Sidecar is available under the MIT license.
 See the LICENSE file for more info.

 ## Acknowledgements
-The [lovely icon](http://thenounproject.com/term/cocktail/19746/) above was designed by Okan Benn from The Noun Project.
-It is licensed under the Creative Commons Attribution License 3.0.
+The lovely icon was created by [Ray Bruwelheide](http://ray-b.net).
+It is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/).